menandmice/micetro_docs/guides/user-manual/webapp_sso.rst

 Configuration
 -------------

-1. Make sure the user is a member of the Active Directory group already added to the Men&Mice Suite.
+1. Make sure the user is a member of the Active Directory group already added to Micetro.

 2. Log in to the workstation as the user.